 Through Cracks in the Walls

 Nearly every house has some small cracks or seams leading to the outside.
 If even the tiniest amount of air is able to enter the home from the outside, ants are able to enter.
-Gaps occur between doors, surrounding walls, in the transitions between walls and windows.
+Gaps occur between doors, surrounding walls, and in the transitions between walls and windows.
 It’s through these cracks, however small, that ants can find their way inside your home.

 Sometimes cracks broaden over time and are especially common with older building materials such as plaster or aging bricks.
 Splits in aging structures grow with the years and make it easy for ants to get inside.